Leisure cycling

 It follows the course of the old Honeybourne Line, a single-track railway closed in 1976.

-The Greenway is part of the National Cycle Network, specifically a section of the West Midlands Cycle Route.
+The Greenway is part of the National Cycle Network, specifically a section of the West Midlands Cycle Route

 The route passes through diverse landscapes, including open fields, fruit trees, and alongside the River Avon.
+You can hire bicycles from Stratford Greenway Bike Hire — Mercia Cycles.

 Stratford Greenway